LacunaSoftware/PkiSuiteSamples/dotnet/README.md

 ASP.NET Web API
 ---------------

-A sample using **ASP.NET Web API** can be found in the folder [webapi](webapi/).
-The steps to execute the sample are the same as for the default sample.

 **NOTICE:** This sample is currently being migrated.
 For now, please visit https://github.com/LacunaSoftware/PkiSdkSamples/tree/master/WebAPI

 ASP.NET Web Forms sample
 ------------------------

-A sample using **ASP.NET Web Forms** can be found in the folder [webforms](webforms/).
-The steps to execute the sample are the same as for the default sample.

 **NOTICE:** This sample is currently being migrated.
 For now, please visit https://github.com/LacunaSoftware/RestPkiSamples/tree/master/CSharp/WebForms or